startergo/HP8570P-OpenCore/README.md

 * What does not work?
 > I will add to this section if/when I find it along the road...
 <details>

+* How it runs?
+> Lightning fast.
+Better than my MacBookPro11,3
   <summary>Hardware Summary:</summary>

 ```